Otros Ejercicios

 Can you me?

-For forty days and rode and did not stop
+For forty days and nights rode and did not stop

 He watched the hawk on a desert updraft slip and slide

-Moved to the edge and dug his spurs deep his side
+Moved to the edge and dug his deep into his pony side

-Some say Pete and his pony vanished the edge
+Some say and his pony vanished the edge

-The young Navajo girl washes in the river, so fair
+The young Navajo washes in the river, skin so fair

-And braids a of Pete's buckskin chaps into her hair
+And braids a piece of Pete's buckskin chaps her hair

 Outlaw Pete!